-LANTRA, BORDA, NPTC, RoSPA & DSA 4×4 Off Road Qualifications
+LANTRA, BORDA, NPTC, RoSPA & DVSA 4×4 Off Road Qualifications

 What do all the 4×4 accreditations mean, and who are the certificating bodies?

-LANTRA Awards and BORDA are the two main bodies whose qualifications cover off-road driving in the UK.
+LANTRA (formerly Lantra-Awards) and BORDA are the two main bodies whose qualifications cover off-road driving in the UK.
 RoSPA also certificate a 4×4 training course as part of their driver training offering.
 The NPTC and City and Guilds provide certification for off-roading.
-The DSA are the government body who regulate car training – if your 4×4 is a car then your instructor must be DSA approved.
+The Driver and Vehicle Standards Agency (DVSA) are the government body who regulate driver training – if your 4×4 is a car then your instructor should be DVSA approved.

-We provide on and off-road training certified by Lantra-Awards and through our RoSPA colleagues.
+We provide on and off-road training – certificated Lantra and RoSPA 4×4 courses.

 On the plus side – having well trained operators can save you a fortune in mechanical repairs and costs – vehicle sympathy is a big element of the professional 4×4 courses, and simply by training your employees you could save more than the cost of the training in the first year alone.

 Are “The Sector Skills Council for land-based and environmental industries”, and oversee providers of a huge range of qualifications relevant to the countryside industries.
-The LANTRA-Awards professional qualification is recognised by the Health and Safety Executive.
-Lantra-Awards courses are also recognised by all major landowners, regional and national government.
+The Lantra Awards professional qualification is recognised by the Health and Safety Executive.
+Lantra Awards courses are also recognised by all major landowners, regional and national government.
 The Lantra-Awards 4×4, ATV and Quad Bike courses are recognised as the industry standard.
-Of these accrediting organisations, Lantra-Awards are the only one with HSE Accrediting Body status.

 LANTRA Homepage: With information and News from the whole of LANTRA